Table of Contents

 FAQs

-Can a POS system handle return and exchanges?
+Can a POS system handle returns and exchanges?

 Yes.
-Most POS systems let you process returns, exchanges, and refunds easily while updating inventory and customer records automatically.
+Most POS systems allow you to process returns, exchanges, and refunds efficiently while automatically updating inventory and customer records.

-Can I manage various stores from one POS system?
+Can I manage multiple stores from a single POS system?

 Yes.
-POS platforms support multi-store management, allowing you to track sales, inventory, and staff across places from just one dashboard.
+POS platforms support multi-store management, enabling you to track sales, inventory, and staff across multiple stores from a single dashboard.

 Does a POS system support loyalty programs?